Explore My City with guest Cathy Winston

 Some places pop up on every list of things to do in London, but if you’re a Londoner you probably avoid them like the plague – even if you want to shop, steer clear of Oxford Street.
 And while the dancing fountains in Leicester Square are nice enough, there’s really no reason to push through the crowds.

 I’ve never seen Madame Tussaud’s without huge queues outside: older kids might enjoy it, but leave it off the list with little ones.
 The same goes for the Changing of the Guard.
-Unless you’re there early to get a good spot, you won’t see much, and getting there early means a lot of waiting around.
+Unless you’re there early to get a good spot, you won’t see much, and getting there early means a lot of waiting around, not something most toddlers have the patience for.

 If you want a taste of the experience, Changing the Queen’s Life Guard on Horseguard’s parade is less crowded with no railings blocking the view.